Soniafra93/CONNECT_CLIQUE/README.md

 On the homepage, users will see a calendar with their upcoming activities if they have already voted for them.
 Otherwise, activities will be added to their calendars once all users will have voted for an activity.
 Users can search for a specific activity and click on this activity to see details (photo, description, location).
 They can also add and remove friends from their friends list.

 ## Acknowledgments
-- The Le Wagon's team and TAs which have been a great support for this project.
+- The Le Wagon's team and TAs which have been a great support during this project.